tanya21ag/web-player/README.md

 # web-player
-<p>A Spotify themed music player page built and styled using HTML, CSS, JavaScript and
+<p>A Spotify themed music player page built and styled using HTML, CSS, and JavaScript. </p>
-Bootstrap</p>